astronomer/devrel-public-workshops-archive/README.md

    ![Forking the repository](img/fork_repo.png)

-4. Clone the repository and run `git checkout airflow-3-0` to switch to the airflow 3 branch
+4. Clone the repository and run `git checkout genai-with-airflow` to switch to the airflow 3 branch
 5. Run `astro dev start` in the root of the cloned repository to start the Airflow environment.
 6. Access the Airflow UI at `localhost:8080` in your browser.
 Log in using `admin` as both the username and password.